 1. Issues With Air Circulation

-One of the main factors that can trigger condensation on your bedroom walls is poor air circulation.
+Poor air circulation is one of the main factors that can trigger condensation on your bedroom walls.
 When there isn’t adequate ventilation in the room, warm, moist air can become trapped and cause condensation to form on cold surfaces such as your walls.

 2. Humidity Levels